bahrus/purr-sist/README.md

         <p-d on="history-changed" to="textarea" prop="value" val="target.history.draft.value" m="1" skip-init></p-d>

         <!--  ====== Sync up purr-sist[write] with history.
-            This doesn't update history or the persistence, but downstream elements to the persistence writer are notified as if it is  -->
+            This doesn't update history or the remote data store, but downstream elements to the persistence writer are notified as if it is  -->
         <p-d on="history-changed"  to="purr-sist-myjson[write]" prop="syncVal" val="target.history" m="1" skip-init></p-d>